After a flood

 If you have been in contact with flood water and find that you are experiencing flu like symptoms, in the first instance you should call NHS 111.
 This service will be able to provide with advice and guidance and refer you for treatment if needed.
 You should make NHS111 aware that you have been in contact with flood water.

 If you are concerned about contaminated water or sewage in floodwater, call our environmental health team on 01432 261761.

 If you think an elderly relative or neighbour has been affected by flooding get in touch with our adult social care team.

 If a road has been affected, you can report potholes and damaged roads after flooding.

 The Environment Agency has information about cleaning your house as well as details of organisations that can help you do this.
-National Health England also has a useful leaflet on how to clean up after a flood (PDF).
+The UK Health Security Agency also has a useful leaflet on cleaning your home safely after a flood.
 Unless they are contaminated, you can dispose of most water-damaged items at one of our household recycling centres.
 Ask the staff there if you need any help.

 If you are worried about the security of your property call West Mercia Police.

 Reusing and disposing of sandbags